debops/debops/docs/ansible/roles/debops.dhparam/getting-started.rst

-On the first run of the ``debops.dhparam`` role, Ansible will generate a set of Diffie-Hellman parameters (one or more, depending on what key sizes are configured) and store them on the Ansible Controller, in ``secret/`` directory managed by the debops.secret_ role.
+On the first run of the ``debops.dhparam`` role, Ansible will generate a set of Diffie-Hellman parameters (one or more, depending on what key sizes are configured) and store them on the Ansible Controller, in ``secret/`` directory managed by the :ref:`debops.secret` role.
 This set of DH parameters will be used to "preseed" the remote hosts during initial Ansible playbook run to make configuration of new hosts faster without the need to wait for new DH parameters to be generated, which might take some time.

-If ``atd`` service is installed and configured on the remote host (using the debops.atd_ role), and parameter initialization is enabled, the role on first run will create a batch job which will regenerate the DH parameters on the remote hosts to make them unique.
+If ``atd`` service is installed and configured on the remote host (using the :ref:`debops.atd` role), and parameter initialization is enabled, the role on first run will create a batch job which will regenerate the DH parameters on the remote hosts to make them unique.
 This will be done in the background with lower process priority to minimize impact on the host performance.
 This way,